On a class of complete non-compact gradient Yamabe solitons: Introduction and results

 for some real constant $\lambda$, where $\mathcal {L}_X$ denotes the Lie derivative with respect to the smooth vector $X$.
 A Yamabe soliton is said to be \emph{shrinking}, \emph{steady} or \emph{expanding} if $\lambda>0$, $\lambda=0$ or $\lambda<0$, respectively. \end{definition} The vector field $X$ appearing in \eqref{def1} has necessarily to be a conformal Killing vector field since the Yamabe flow

 preserves the conformal structure.
-If $2X=\nabla f$ for some smooth function $f$ on $M^n$, then we can obtain a \emph{complete gradient Yamabe soliton}, namely,
+If $2X=\nabla f$ for some smooth function $f$ on $M^n$, then we have a \emph{complete gradient Yamabe soliton}

-Here the function $f$ is often called the \emph{potential function}.
-When $f$ is constant, the scalar curvature becomes constant.
+where function $f$ is often called the \emph{potential function}.
+When $f$ is constant, the scalar curvature of Yamabe solitons becomes constant.

-Yamabe solitons are an important object in understanding the Yamabe flow, since they can be regarded as special solutions of the Yamabe flow and naturally arise as limits of dilations of singularities in the Yamabe flow.
-Meanwhile, Yamabe solitons have inspired Harnack inequalities to the Yamabe flow (see \cite{[Chow]}).
-The knowing the geometry of gradient Yamabe solitons helps us to understand the asymptotic behavior of singularities in the Yamabe flow.
+The Yamabe soliton is an important object in understanding the Yamabe flow, since it can be regarded as the special solution of the Yamabe flow and naturally arises as the limit of dilations of singularities in the Yamabe flow.
+Meanwhile, the Yamabe soliton has inspired differential Harnack inequalities of the Yamabe flow (see \cite{[Chow]}).
+The knowing the geometry of gradient Yamabe solitons helps us to understand the geometry of singularities in the Yamabe flow.
 It is known that \emph{any closed Yamabe soliton has constant scalar curvature} (see \cite{[CD]} or \cite{[CLN]}, Appendix B).
 For the non-compact case, many interesting results about non-compact Yamabe solitons have been studied in recent papers, such as \cite{[CSZ]}, \cite{[CMM]}, \cite{[DaSe]}, \cite{[Ma-Ch]} and \cite{[Ma-Vi]}.

-On complete (closed or non-compact) Ricci solitons, B.-L. Chen \cite{[Chen]} (or see Z.-H. Zhang \cite{[Zhang]}) obtained a uniform lower bound of scalar curvature by the skill of cutoff functions in a local neighborhood of the complete manifold.
-Compared with the Ricci solitons, it is natural to ask whether the scalar curvature of complete non-compact Yamabe solitons shares a similar property?
+On complete (closed or non-compact) Ricci solitons, B.-L. Chen \cite{[Chen]} (or see \cite{[Zhang]}) obtained a uniform lower bound of scalar curvature by using the cut-off function techinque in a local neighborhood of manifold.
+Motivated by this result, it is natural to ask whether the scalar curvature of complete non-compact Yamabe solitons shares a similar property?
 In general, it seems to be difficult to answer this question.
-However, if some curvature assumptions are given, we can follow arguments of Z.-H. Zhang in the Ricci soliton case (see \cite{[Zhang]}, Theorem 1.3), and give the following result. \begin{theorem} Let $(M^n,g, f)$ be a complete non-compact gradient Yamabe soliton of the form \eqref{def2}, which satisfies
+However, if some assumptions are given, we can give some partial answer. \begin{theorem} Let $(M^n,g, f)$ be a complete non-compact gradient Yamabe soliton of the form \eqref{def2}, whose Ricci curvature $Rc$ satisfies

 where $r(x)$ is the distance function from a fixed point $p\in M^n$ and $\gamma:[0,r(x)]\to M^n$ is a unit speed minimal geodesic joining $p$ to $x$. \begin{enumerate} \item[(1)] If the gradient Yamabe soliton is steady or shrinking, then $R\geq0$.